 Note: Kidventure is not responsible for any lost or stolen items at camp.

-Kidventure camp shirts are required on field trip days as we make our way off-site (Explorers and LEADS only).
+Kidventure camp shirts are required daily as we make our way off-site (Explorers and Leads only).
 This keeps our campers safe by allowing us to quickly identify Kidventure campers in public spaces.
-Shirts are also highly recommended to be worn during the rest of the week since we are not always the only program at the facility.
+Shirts are also required to be worn during the rest of the week since we are not always the only program at the facility.

 Kidventure provides an optional catered lunch if you would like to add that to your child’s registration.
-Otherwise, Kidventure will provide your child with one snack during the camp day and one additional snack if they attend Post Camp.
+Otherwise, Kidventure will provide your child with one snack during the camp day and one additional snack if they attend post-camp.
+See Menus Below: